weaveworks-guides/weave-net-legacy/ubuntu-simple/README.md

 ## Deploying the _'Hello, Weave!'_ Service ##

-Next, use Weave to run a Docker image containing an Apache webserver.
-Details on how this container was created using docker are available in the [DockerfileREADME.md](https://github.com/weaveworks/guides/blob/master/ubuntu-simple/DockerfileREADME.md).
+Next, build an Apache webserver container images and use Weave to run  it.

 On `weave-gs-01` run